libreobjet/open-guide/this_book.md

 - Øyvind Kolås, digital media toolsmith − http://pippin.gimp.org/
 - Martin Lévêque, product designer − https://www.behance.net/martinleveque

-This project could not have been possible without the support of Josian Llorente, Wendy Van Wynsberghe and the whole team at Medialab Prado.
+This project could not have been possible without the support of Josian Llorente, Jara Rocha, Wendy Van Wynsberghe and the whole team at Medialab Prado.

 This book is also liberated and published under the Free Art License 1.3.
 Which means that if you want to copy it, distribute it or modify it, you're more than welcome to do so, as long as you credit all the co-authors.